Unique Holiday Celebrations Across the Country

 Uniqueness factor: It’s the only tumbleweed tree in the Southwest!

-You may have seen tumbleweed trees blowing in the wind as you drive through the dusty desert, however, these pesky desert shrubs make for quite an attractive Christmas tree.
+You may have seen tumbleweed blowing in the wind as you drive through the dusty desert, however, these pesky desert shrubs make for quite an attractive Christmas tree.
 Every year, the fast growing Phoenix suburb of Chandler constructs an eclectic tree composed entirely of tumbleweeds.
-This Southwestern style tree is truly a unique sight that you will not find anywhere else in the country, and thus, definitely worthy of a visit if you are spending time in Phoenix over the holidays.
+This Southwestern style tree is truly a unique sight that you will not find anywhere else in the country.
+And thus, definitely worthy of a look if you are spending time in Phoenix over the holidays.
 This oddball tradition started back in 1957 when a resident saw a cone-shaped chicken wire with pine boughs stuck in the holes in Indiana.

 The city collects over 1000 tumbleweeds which are adorned to a 25 foot wire frame.
 The tumbleweeds are then spray painted and dusted with glitter.
 The tree is then lit with over 2500 lights, transforming from a dry, dusty SW tree by day into a beautiful illuminated display by night.
 A parade and tree lighting ceremony kick off the annual celebration.
 As it stands as the most unique Christmas tree tradition in the Southwest, the Chandler Tumbleweed tree is a definite Arizona holiday bucket list contender.